DiegoPinho/fiap-techchallenge-java/README.md

 Return a home appliance based on the id.

 `POST /appliances`
 Creates a new home appliance.
+You can use filters by query params.

 body (JSON):
 ```